 Get Amazon updates sent directly to your phone every time your Amazon package leaves the warehouse and again as soon as it’s delivered.

 Or, sign up for UPS My Choice, a free service that lets you control how you want packages delivered.
-With My Choice, not only will you be alerted when something is about to be delivered via UPS, but you’ll also be able to customize “leave at” instructions for the delivery person.
-You’ll be given the option to have your package delivered to a pick-up location versus a home address as well.
+With My Choice, they will alert you when something is about to be delivered via UPS, but you’ll also be able to customize “leave at” instructions for the delivery person.
+You’ll be given the option to have your package delivered to a pickup location versus a home address as well.

 16. Put Black Friday deal items in your online shopping cart a week before sales start.

 Of course, this works for any store, and I’d do it for every store I plan to shop at if I were you.
 Study your stores’ leaked ads, and add items you know will go on sale to your online shopping cart.
 While you’re at it, make sure your shipping address is up to date, and if you feel comfortable, add your payment information.

 Then, abandon your cart, and when deals go live, head back to the retailer and you should see updated sale prices.
 From there, all you have to do is complete your transaction.

 17. Shop Kohl’s online Black Friday for the same Doorbusters you could get in store.

 Kohl’s Black Friday deals and Doorbusters were all available online in 2020.
 Doorbusters are even available earlier online than they’re available in store.